OneHope Wine

 OneHope is a Napa Valley-based winery founded in 2007.
 The company is set up as a social enterprise to raise awareness and funding for charitable organizations and social causes.
 The company's charitable donations are made through the OneHope Foundation.
-The OneHope Foundation has raised over $6 million for various charities around the world and their Sparkling Brut has provided over 3 million meals to those in need.
-Some users initiate contact with One Hope Wine and do not receive a response, only repeat marketing emails.
+The OneHope Foundation has raised over $10 million for various charities around the world and their Sparkling Brut has provided over 3 million meals to those in need.

 OneHope co-founder Jake Kloberdanz is the company's chief executive officer.

 OneHope co-founder Tiffany Wojtkiewicz is the company's president and recently named 2021 Wine Enthusiast 40 under 40 tastemaker in the beverage industry.
 She helped launch ONEHOPE's Cause Entrepreneur program for individuals to become sales representatives.